 - 1972 - Catcher Gene Tenace becomes the first player ever to hit home runs in each of his first two at-bats in the World Series, leading the Oakland Athletics to a 3 - 2 opening-game victory over the Cincinnati Reds.

-- 1975 - The Cincinnati Reds take a 2-1 lead in the World Series with a controversial 6 - 5, 10-inning victory over the Boston Red Sox in Cincinnati.
+- 1975 - The Cincinnati Reds take a 2-1 lead in the World Series with a controversial 6 - 5, ten-inning victory over the Boston Red Sox in Cincinnati.
 In the 10th inning, Reds pinch-hitter Ed Armbrister attempts a sacrifice bunt and bounces the ball in front of the plate.
-Boston catcher Carlton Fisk, in an attempt to field the ball, collides with Armbrister and throws the ball into center field in an attempt to force Cesar Gerónimo at second base.
+Boston catcher Carlton Fisk, in an attempt to field the ball, collides with Armbrister and throws the ball into center field while trying to force Cesar Gerónimo at second base.
 Gerónimo goes to third base and later scores the game winner, as Armbrister moves to second.
 Home plate umpire Larry Barnett rules there is no interference despite heated protests by the Red Sox.

 - 1976 - Chris Chambliss hits a 9th-inning home run off Mark Littell to give the New York Yankees a 7 - 6 victory over the Kansas City Royals in the ALCS and their first American League pennant since 1964.